How much are New York probate lawyer fees?

 ||Conference with client re. tomorrow’s court conference, case strategy

-The advantage of the billable hour structure to the client is that the probate lawyer fee is limited by the number of hours a lawyer works.
-Clients save money because an hourly probate lawyer fee is typically less than what a lawyer would charge as a flat fee.
+The advantage of the billable hour structure to the client is that the probate lawyer fee is limited by the number of hours an attorney works.
+Clients save money because an hourly probate attorney fee is typically less than what an attorney would charge as a flat fee.
 To make clients more comfortable and take away some of the perceived unpredictability, we sometimes estimate what the cost will be per month.
 For example, we say that this case will cost you about $1,000 per month for the next six months.

 Most estate cases can be handled by a solo practitioner, which results in more savings.
 When you hire a solo practitioner, they are limited to how much they can bill.
 There are only so many hours in a day, and we juggle a lot of cases.
 A client would have to be more careful with a bigger firm.
 It’s easier for a big firm to charge more money on an hourly billed case.
 They can charge for associates, paralegals and partners.
-Sometimes simultaneously in a probate lawyer fee schedule, if they’re all in one meeting on the same case.
+Sometimes simultaneously if they’re all in one meeting on the same case.

 Flat Fee: a Set Amount